 Employees might also need to take time off at short notice to deal with emergencies at home or because of a bereavement but you won’t need to pay them for this leave unless you choose to.

 You may need to pay employees sick pay if they are too unwell to work.
 Watch our video on managing sickness absence for more information on sickness and sick pay.

 There are specific rights to time off and pay for parents – watch our short video on family-friendly rights for more information.

 Health and Safety

 Employers are responsible for their employee’s health and safety.
 Your co-operative should carry out a risk assessment of potential dangers within the workplace.
-More information is available on the Health and Safety Executive website.
 Make sure that you have employer’s liability insurance in place.